SANARP98/timescale-gravity/README.md

   is idempotent.
 - The compression policy automatically compresses chunks older than 30 days; adjust the interval in `db_setup.sql` if desired.
+- Timestamps are stored in UTC; the app converts to IST (`Asia/Kolkata`) on read so charting and reports align with local trading hours.
 - For heavy workloads you can move EMA/ATR calculations into TimescaleDB continuous aggregates;
   the current pandas implementation is optimal for a few months of intraday bars.